farahc123/tech501-week3/provisioning steps.md

 `sudo systemctl reload nginx`

+    11. Check app is working on app VM's public IP url

-5. Connecting the VMs together:
+1. Connecting the VMs together:

    1. On the app VM, navigate into the app folder and run:
 `export DB_HOST=mongodb://<db_private_ip>:27017/posts`